li-chuan-1998/wav2lip_HD/README.md

-# wav2lip_HD
+# Wav2Lip HD
+WIP
-WIP:  extention on Wav2Lip, will be updating this repo once the first stage is completed
+- extention on Wav2Lip, will be updating this repo once the first stage is completed